pBxr/NER_Plugin_for_ttw/README.md

 ## Approach

 In this version the focus lies on the extraction of location names.
+To be able to vary and to handle the test environments in a simple way the `Anaconda` plattform (see https://www.anaconda.com/) is used in combination with `Jupyter Notebooks` where the `Python` code is run.
 - It is simulated that the plugin receives path, name of the text file and further settings from `ttw`.
 - The plugin gets the plain text from the selected text file and saves it in a folder ("NER_results").
 - It extracts a tokenized list of result entries that are beeing re-merged to a list of place names.